Pocahontas: Legacy

 Pocahontas and John Rolfe had a son, Thomas Rolfe, born in January 1615.

-Thomas Rolfe and his wife, Jane Poythress, had a daughter, Jane Rolfe, who was born in Varina, Henrico County, Virginia, on October 10, 1650.
-Jane Rolfe married Robert Bolling of Prince George County, Virginia.
+Thomas and his wife, Jane Poythress, had a daughter, Jane Rolfe, who was born in Varina, in present-day Henrico County, Virginia, on October 10, 1650.
+Jane married Robert Bolling of present-day Prince George County, Virginia.
 Their son, John Bolling, was born in 1676.
 John Bolling married Mary Kennon and had six surviving children, each of whom married and had surviving children.

-In 1907, Pocahontas was the first Native American to be honored on a US stamp.
+In 1907, Pocahontas was the first Native American to be honored on a U.S. stamp.
 She was a member of the inaugural class of Virginia Women in History in 2000.
-In July 2015, the Pamunkey Native tribe became the first federally recognized tribe in the state of Virginia; they are descendants of the Powhatan chiefdom of which Pocahontas was a member.
-Pocahontas is the 12th great-grandmother of the American actor Edward Norton.
+In July 2015, the Pamunkey Native tribe became the first federally recognized tribe in the state of Virginia; they are descendants of the Powhatan chiefdom, of which Pocahontas was a member.
+Pocahontas is the twelfth great-grandmother of the American actor Edward Norton.

+Image gallery

 Cultural representations

 After her death, increasingly fanciful and romanticized representations were produced about Pocahontas, in which she and Smith are frequently portrayed as romantically involved.
 Contemporaneous sources substantiate claims of their friendship but not romance.
 The first claim of their romantic involvement was in John Davis' Travels in the United States of America (1803).

 Rayna Green has discussed the similar fetishization that Native and Asian women experience.
-Both groups are viewed as "exotic" and "submissive," which aids their dehumanization.
+Both groups are viewed as "exotic" and "submissive", which aids their dehumanization.
 Also, Green touches on how Native women had to either "keep their exotic distance or die," which is associated with the widespread image of Pocahontas trying to sacrifice her life for John Smith.

-Cornel Pewewardy writes "In Pocahontas, Indian [sic] characters such as Grandmother Willow, Meeko, and Flit belong to the Disney tradition of familiar animals.
-In so doing, they are rendered as cartoons, certainly less realistic than Pocahontas and John Smith; In this way, Indians remain marginal and invisible, thereby ironically being 'strangers in their own lands' - the shadow Indians.
-They fight desperately on the silver screen in defense of their asserted rights, but die trying to kill the white hero or save the Indian woman.’"
+Cornel Pewewardy writes, "In Pocahontas, Indian characters such as Grandmother Willow, Meeko, and Flit belong to the Disney tradition of familiar animals.
+In so doing, they are rendered as cartoons, certainly less realistic than Pocahontas and John Smith; In this way, Indians remain marginal and invisible, thereby ironically being 'strangers in their own lands' – the shadow Indians.
+They fight desperately on the silver screen in defense of their asserted rights, but die trying to kill the white hero or save the Indian woman."